Major League Baseball on NBC: Attempted bid for 2014–21

-MLB Sunday Leadoff on Peacock
+MLB Sunday Leadoff on Peacock (2022–2023)

 On June 14, 2021, NBC Sports announced that it would stream the Philadelphia Phillies and San Francisco Giants' June 18–20 series exclusively for free on NBCUniversal's streaming service Peacock.
 The local rights to both teams are owned by the NBC Sports Regional Networks, and the games featured a mixture of personnel from the teams' broadcasts on NBC Sports Bay Area and NBC Sports Philadelphia: the commentary team featured the Giants' Jon Miller on play-by-play, with his partner Mike Krukow, and the Phillies' John Kruk and Jimmy Rollins, serving as analysts.

-Peacock would ultimately acquire a new package of 18 Sunday afternoon games from each participating team. beginning in the 2022 Major League Baseball season, branded as MLB Sunday Leadoff.
+Peacock would ultimately acquire a new package of 18 Sunday afternoon games from each participating team, beginning in the 2022 Major League Baseball season, branded as MLB Sunday Leadoff.
 Peacock's first game aired on May 8 between the Chicago White Sox and Boston Red Sox, and was also simulcast on the NBC broadcast network (marking its first MLB broadcast since 2000).
-It would also had officially been 7,873 days since the network last televised a Major League Baseball game.
+It also had officially been 7,873 days since NBC last televised a Major League Baseball game.

-The agreement also includes rights to the All-Star Futures Game, and an MLB content hub on Peacock with classic games and other content.
+The agreement also included rights to the All-Star Futures Game, and an MLB content hub on Peacock with classic games and other content.

+The contract ended following the 2023 season and would move to The Roku Channel in 2024.

+2026–28 agreement

+In 2025, reports emerged that NBC was involved in negotiations for the broadcast rights to Sunday Night Baseball.
+ESPN opted out of its agreement to air the package in 2025.
+The package could include the broadcast rights to the Wild Card Series, which ESPN also previously aired.
+On November 13, 2025, NBC would announce that they would relaunch NBCSN beginning on November 17.
+As part of the announcement, NBC hinted towards acquiring the rights to "dozens" of MLB regular season and playoff games in a "soon-to-be-announced agreement".

+The agreement was officially announced on November 19, 2025.
+Through the agreement, NBC acquires: